-Psychology is based in the sixth form centre.
-Students have 6×50 minute lessons a week in classrooms with interactive white boards.
+Psychology is based in the Sixth Form centre.
+Students have 6 x 50 minute lessons a week in classrooms with interactive whiteboards.
 Our ethos is to promote independent learners where the teacher facilitates rather than lectures.
 This involves setting up a safe learning environment where students are confident enough to conduct research, challenge theories and create practical solutions to problems within society.

 Drop in sessions are available for psychology on a Friday lunchtime where you can access additional support with your psychological studies.